 3 – Make sure your portfolio is organised and easy to read.

 Think visually.
 It’s incredible how many people have a great idea but can’t figure out how to communicate it to someone else.
 One way to solve this problem is to turn your idea into a visual representation—a diagram, graphic, or picture.

-By doing so, it’s easier for others to understand what you’re talking about.
-Plus, when you’re trying to pitch a new idea, it’s crucial to be able to make your point quickly and succinctly.
+Doing so makes it easier for others to understand what you’re talking about.
+Plus, when trying to pitch a new idea, it’s crucial to make your point quickly and succinctly.
 Visual representation helps to do that.

-If your portfolio is messy and disorganised, you may need to rethink your presentation.
-Having an unorganised portfolio can make it difficult for clients to grasp your key messages.
+You may need to rethink your presentation if your portfolio is disorganised.
+An unorganised portfolio can make it difficult for clients to grasp your key messages.